Russia, counterterrorism and Crufts

 And in the subsequent three decades - many of them spent undercover - she would rise up the ranks of the CIA.
 Her rise, according to those who have known her, was not primarily because of her skill as a recruiter or runner of agents, but rather because she proved smart, tough and an adept player of bureaucratic politics.

-Born in 1956 in Kentucky, Haspel's father was in the Air Force and she grew up on bases overseas.
-She joined the CIA in 1985 and the first 15 years of Haspel's early career would be shaped by Russia.
+Haspel was born in 1956; her father was in the Air Force and she grew up on bases overseas.
+She joined the CIA in 1985 and the first 15 years of her career would be shaped by Russia.

 She began as a reports officer specialising in Russia and her supporters say she has more experience of Russia than other recent directors (and may be the first to speak the language).